Batteries Are Getting Cheaper But This Is Not Reflected In The Cost Of Electric Vehicles

 According to Corey Cantor, an analyst at Bloomberg NEF, car companies are also placing bigger and better batteries in their EVs, which leads to greater pricing.
 The Nissan Leaf, a tiny vehicle with a 24-kilowatt-hour battery and a range of only 84 miles, was the best-selling completely electric car over a decade ago.
 The Tesla Model 3 in 2022, on the other hand, will have a battery capacity of 50 to 82 kilowatt-hours, with a range of 220 to 313 miles.

 Whether EVs are approaching price parity depends on how you define the word.
 Electric cars are approaching price parity with luxury automobiles, according to Cox Automotive data, but not with the industry as a whole.
 Because the supply of electric vehicles is so limited — and demand so great — some owners are reselling their vehicles for more than they paid for them new.
 With gas prices at an all-time high, demand for electric vehicles may exceed the higher initial cost.
+This trend suggests a shifting consumer mindset, where long-term savings and environmental benefits outweigh the upfront expense of ownership.
+Interestingly, this surge in demand for EVs coincides with fluctuations in RV sales and holiday trends, as more families reconsider their travel options amidst rising fuel prices.
+The overlap indicates a broader shift in how consumers prioritize cost-efficiency and sustainability in their major purchases.

 President Joe Biden, on the other hand, has proposed that by 2030, 50 percent of new car sales be electric.
 Governors in some states, such as California, have committed to making all new car sales electric by 2030 or 2035.
 “It can’t, can’t continue if we’re going to get like 100 percent of automobile consumers in California and other jurisdictions to pick electric vehicles.”